OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 ### Enforcing datatypes and datatype length constraints
-We will make sure all the columns are of the right data type and length so that processing downstream (e.g. to the Database) is easy.
+I'll make sure all the columns are of the right data type and length so that processing downstream (e.g. to the Database) is easy.
 Here is a snippet of the code:

     # Enforce WORKORDER_ACTIVITY_CODE and WORKORDER_ACTIVITY_DESCRIPTION to 'String' type